 - 7. The DPC engaged with both the Data Subject and Respondent in relation to the subject matter of the complaint.
-Further to that engagement, the Respondent advised that they had further reviewed the complaint and following this review, they were of the view that no grounds for the removal of the content existed under Article 17 of the GDPR. - 8.
-The DPC continued to engage with both the Data Subject and the Respondent in order to bring about an amicable resolution to the complaint. - 9.
-On 15 August 2022, in an effort to amicably resolve the complaint in question, the DPC contacted the Respondent seeking their cooperation in removing the personal data in question.
-On 16 September 2022, the Respondent contacted the Data Subject directly, informing them that the content in question had been restricted, meaning that the content was no longer visible on the Instagram platform for users within the EEA and UK.
-The Respondent also informed the DPC of the actions it had taken. - 10.
-On 6 October 2022, the DPC wrote to the Data Subject seeking their views on whether the actions taken by the Respondent were sufficient in amicably resolving the complaint.
-The Data Subject replied to the DPC on the same date, noting that the actions taken were sufficient, and confirming that the case could be considered amicably resolved. - 11.
+The DPC first contacted the Respondent regarding this complaint on 22 June 2022.
+Further to that engagement, the Respondent advised that they remained of the position that the content in question was not deemed to be posted in violation of their community standards or terms of service and as such would not be removed. - 8.
+The DPC wrote to the Data Subject on foot of this response from the Respondent on 08 August 2022, advising them that the Respondent would not remove the content at this time.
+On 09 August 2022, the Data Subject responded to the DPC expressing their dissatisfaction with this response. - 9.
+The DPC continued to engage with both the Data Subject and the Respondent in order to bring about an amicable resolution to the complaint. - 10.
+On 16 September 2022, the Respondent contacted the Data Subject directly, informing them that the content in question had been restricted, meaning that the content was no longer visible on the Facebook platform for users within the EEA and UK.
+The Respondent also informed the DPC of the action it had taken. - 11.
+On 6 October 2022, the DPC wrote to the Data Subject seeking their views on whether the action taken by the Respondent was sufficient in amicably resolving the complaint.
+The Data Subject replied to the DPC on 12 October 2022, with a remaining query regarding the action taken by the Respondent. - 12.
+On 18 November 2022, the Respondent addressed the Data Subject's query by providing further information on what restriction of the content entails. - 13.
+The DPC provided this information to the Data Subject on 02 December 2022, seeking their views on whether the actions taken and information provided by the Respondent were sufficient in amicably resolving the complaint.
+In this correspondence, the DPC requested a reply, within a stated timeframe.
+The DPC received no response from the Data Subject.

+- 14. On 19 December 2022, and in light of the foregoing, the DPC wrote to the Respondent noting that the DPC considered the complaint to have been amicably resolved and withdrawn in accordance with section 109(3) of the Act and that it would conclude the case. - 15.
 In circumstances where the subject matter of the complaint has been amicably resolved, in full, the complaint, by virtue of Section 109(3) of the 2018 Act, is deemed to have been withdrawn by the Data Subject.